realestninja/i3-individual-workspace-actions/README.md

 bindsym $mod+F3 exec "node ~/path/to/i3-individual-workspace-actions/main.js notification-demo"
 ```

-When pressing mod+F2 it will now open the *w3schools* website in your browser as default.
+When pressing mod+F2 it will now open the *w3schools* website in your browser.
 When on WS7, it will instead open the *unsplash* website in your browser.